Bariatrics at the edge

 Options for the morbidly obese younger patient

 It’s a sad but true reflection on our changing world that more and more children and adolescents have become morbidly obese.
+In fact one in four children and adolescents are now either overweight or obese.

-Once that pattern of obesity in childhood is set the general trend is that it just gets worse and very few children really lose their “puppy fat” or grow out of it.
+Once that pattern of obesity in childhood is set, the general trend is that it just gets worse and very few children really lose their “puppy fat” or grow out of it.

 Along the way morbidly obese children and teenagers suffer from increasing rates of joint pain, teasing, bullying and school absenteeism.